great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_data_contexts.md

 ```

 :::info What if the folder is not empty?

 If the `project_root_dir` provided to the `FileDataContext.create(...)` method points to a folder that does not already have a Data Context present, the `FileDataContext.create(...)` method initializes a Filesystem Data Context in that location even if other files and folders are present.
 This allows you to initialize a Filesystem Data Context in a folder that contains your Data Assets or other project related contents.

 If a Data Context already exists in `project_root_dir`, the `FileDataContext.create(...)` method will not re-initialize it.
 Instead, `FileDataContext.create(...)` instantiates and returns the existing Data Context.

 :::

 ### Verify the Data Context content

-Run the following command to confirm the Data Context was instantiated correctly:
+Run the following code to confirm the Data Context was instantiated correctly:

 ```python title="Python"
   print(context)